DracoZona/DracoZona.github.io/README.md

-# DZ Blog - Hacker's Den
+# DZ Blogger Profile- Hacker's Den

-A static blog generator with hackerish theme featuring violet/purple, pink, and black color scheme.
+A static blog generator with hackerish theme featuring violet/purple, pink, and black color scheme created by DracoZona.
+I created this to automate my blog written using markdown language.
+It is like jekyll, but I did use ruby.

 ## Features